Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: When you think back on some of your most rewarding moments across the last 15 years of CS, which stick out?

-TD: During that same time, you have also been a music business professor* at Columbia College, a creative hub of its own here in the city.
+TD: During that same time, you have also been teaching music business classes at Columbia College, a creative hub of its own here in the city.
+You have been instrumental in building their music business program into something powerful.
 What has it been like participating in constant evolving dialogue with young talent aspiring to get involved with the music world?

-RTC: That’s been interesting and rewarding as well.
+RTC: Teaching at Columbia has been interesting and rewarding.
 It is also evolving.
 When I started teaching at Columbia part-time, the students were not that much younger than me, and a few of the returning students were my age or older.
 So it was almost like teaching my peers or people I would see/work with.
 The students stay the same age, and now I’m much older and teaching my future peers.
 I see some of my students really out there killing it in the business - some doing way bigger shit than I’ve ever done.
 It reminds me everyday that I don’t have all the answers and that no matter how jaded I can be or how deflating this business can be - it is still a magical place for so many young and hungry kids.
 Every once in a while I catch someone who reminds me of myself when I was in college, just trying to put it together.
-Some of those students have become Closed Sessions interns - that’s a whole other all-star list, and now run their own labels, management companies, work at formidable brands etc.
+Some of those students have become Closed Sessions interns - that’s a whole other all-star list, and now run their own labels, management companies, work at formidable brands etc. I see a former student doing something special every time I log into LinkedIn these days.

 Photo by Jesus J Montero